-U.S. Attorney and Pornography Commission Chairman Henry Hudson, right, presents a 2,000-page report to U.S. Attorney General Edwin Meese July 10,1986 during a news conference in Washington.
+U.S. Attorney and Pornography Commission Chairman Henry Hudson, right, presents a 2,000-page report to U.S. Attorney General Edwin Meese in 1986 during a news conference in Washington.
 The year-long study linked hard-core porn with sex crimes and the panel called for a law enforcement campaign against the industry.
-(AP Photo/Charles Tasnadi)
+Critics of the report said its recommendations violated the First Amendment.
+(AP Photo/Charles Tasnadi, used with permission from the Associated Press)

 During the Reagan administration, the Department of Justice under Attorney General Edwin Meese prepared the final report of the Attorney General’s Commission on Pornography in 1986 to document the scope of pornography in American society.

-The report made recommendations on ways to prosecute its distributors and halt its spread.
+The report made recommendations on ways to prosecute pornography distributors and halt its spread.

 Concerned that the pornography industry was connected to organized crime and that sexually explicit materials were increasingly appearing on television, in movies, and in other public arenas, the administration created an 11-person commission under the guidance of Meese.